-Whichever tick remover toll you buy, read the instruction for that particular tool carefully to make sure you know how to use it correctly.
+Whichever tick remover tool you buy, read the instruction for that particular tool carefully to make sure you know how to use it correctly.

 - Some tools have a slot which you slide under the tick, to then prise the tool away from the skin.
 This includes the Tom’O’Tick twister and the Lifesystems safecard.
 When you see the size of the notch and the thickness of the plastic on most of these tools, it is easy to realise why these cannot be used to remove tiny tick nymphs.

 - Some tools have a tiny lassoo which you loop around the tick, and then pull it out.
 This includes the Trix Tick lassoo.

 Some tools have claws which can be spread out and then closed together next to the skin, around the tick’s feeding parts.
 This includes the Care Plus Tick Out tool.

 BEWARE of misinformation about tick removal online!

 DO NOT do any of the following: burn the tick, smother the tick in Vaseline, rub around it with a cotton bud, squeeze the tick, try to twist or rotate it, stick tape over it, try to pull it out with ordinary eyebrow tweezers, or do anything to it while it is attached and feeding other than removing it as described above.
 Distressing a feeding tick will make it more likely to regurgitate Lyme disease bacteria into your body.